miquelvir/lsds-2025/labs/2-sparkrdd/README.md

 ### EX12.
 Get the 10 most retweeted users [10 marks]

 - Create a file `spark_tweet_user_retweets.py`.
-- Implement a Spark job that finds the users with the top 10 most retweets (in total) for a language.
+- Implement a Spark job that finds the users with the top 10 most retweets (in total) for a language and how many retweets they have.
 I.e., sum all the retweets each user has and get the top 10 users.
 - Run your code in your local Spark cluster:
 ```zsh
 docker-compose exec spark-master spark-submit --master spark://{IP_FROM_PREVIOUS_STEP}:7077 /opt/bitnami/spark/app/spark_tweet_user_retweets.py es /opt/bitnami/spark/app/data/Eurovision10.json